OBDS-Training/OBDS_Precourse_Setup/README.md

 This repository provides instructions for the setup of your laptop for participants on the OBDS training programme, prior to and during the OBDS course.
 During the course you will need user accounts on the CCB compute cluster and Github.
-There are a several different software packages required on your local computer for the course.
+There are a few different software packages required on your local computer for the course.
-You might already have some of these installed, so please check that you have an up-to-date version.

 ## Pre-course setup